 What an embarrassingly epic waste of time.

-Unless you LOVE mining, or you enjoy spending hours listening to pro-mining propaganda (including a thirty minute video/commercial about LKAB, the company behind the mine), avoid this tourist trap at all costs.
+Unless you LOVE mining, or you enjoy spending hours listening to pro-mining propaganda (including a thirty-minute video/commercial about LKAB, the company behind the mine), avoid this tourist trap at all costs.

-The fact that the tour takes place underground means that you cannot simply bail when you ultimately realize that listening to the elderly, monotone, guide of tour drone on about the wonders of mining is not how you would have elected to spend three hours of your life (had you known what you were getting yourself into).
+The fact that the tour takes place underground means that you cannot simply bail when you ultimately realize that listening to the elderly, monotone, guide of the tour drone on about the wonders of mining is not how you would have elected to spend three hours of your life (had you known what you were getting yourself into).

 I spent most of the tour imagining what would happen if the mine were to collapse on top of us.
 What would the escape plan be?
-Would this hard-hat prove at all useful?
+Would this hard hat prove at all useful?
 Would the tour guide come to our rescue?
 Would it be revealed that we were not in fact underground and that the entire tour is a sham (although then a collapse would not be very probable)?